-The ADT7302 can be placed into shutdown mode via the control register.
-This means that the on-chip oscillator is shut down and no further conversions are initiated until the ADT7302 is taken out of shutdown mode.
-The ADT7302 can be taken out of shutdown mode by writing all zeros into the control register.
-The conversion result from the last conversion prior to shutdown can still be read from the ADT7302 even when it is in shutdown mode.
+The ADT7301 can be placed into shutdown mode via the control register.
+This means that the on-chip oscillator is shut down and no further conversions are initiated until the ADT7301 is taken out of shutdown mode.
+The ADT7301 can be taken out of shutdown mode by writing all 0s into the control register.
+The conversion result from the last conversion prior to shutdown can still be read from the ADT7301 even when it is in shutdown mode.

 In normal conversion mode, the internal clock oscillator is reset after every read or write operation.
 This causes the device to start a temperature conversion, the result of which is typically available 1.2 ms later.
 Similarly, when the part is taken out of shutdown mode, the internal clock oscillator is started and a conversion is initiated.
-The conversion result is available 1.2 ms later, typically.
-Every result is stored in a buffer register and is only loaded into the temperature value register at the first falling SCLK edge of every serial port activity.
-Serial port activity does not interfere with the conversion process and every conversion completes its process even during a read operation.
-A conversion has to be completed before a read occurs, otherwise its result does not get loaded into the temperature value register and instead goes into the buffer register.
-A new conversion is triggered at the end of each serial port activity except when a conversion is already in progress.
+The conversion result is available 1.2 ms later.
+Every result is stored in a buffer register and is loaded into the temperature value register only at the first falling SCLK edge of every serial port activity.
+Serial port activity does not interfere with conversion processes, and every conversion is completed, even during a read operation.
+A conversion has to be completed before a read occurs, otherwise its result is not loaded into the temperature value register and instead is loaded into the buffer register.
+A new conversion is triggered at the end of each serial port activity, except when a conversion is already in progress.